10 Mar 2026

 Therefore, to maintain clarity of communication, a firm must set up roles in a manner that bridges the gap between IT and business.
 For instance, a product manager and business analysts are primarily responsible for the business component; however, tech leads and architects too have a significant role to play on the technical side.

-2. Embrace the Innovation
+2. Adopt the Innovation

 The product approach comes with a change-ready attitude, meaning improvements have to be introduced unless the product is finely refined.
 However, the team must not always follow continuous or frequent changes.
 In fact, every alteration must be validated by the specialists for a smooth app development process